brandoncoke/sampleclusteR/README.md

 #Run in a linux terminal
 ```
 ### Installing and running docker image
 Finally, a docker image can be built to run a containerised instance of the package.
 Ensure docker is installed (e.g. apt install docker or download [here](https://www.docker.com/)).
 The script to build the docker image can be located in the docker_containerisation directory along with the Dockerfile.
-Ensure your current directory is set to the docker_containerisation directory and the use the build_command.sh script to create and image and tar.gz directory of the image.
+Ensure your current directory is set to the docker_containerisation directory and the use the build_command.sh script to create and image and tar.gz compressed file of the image.
 ### Example analysis
 The example_analysis.R showcases a use case for the package to analyse 4 Wnt peturbation datasets and outputs a heatmap, GO enrichment chart and Venn diagram showing the overlap in differentially expressed genes.